Royal Scottish Geographical Society: Residences

 The RSGS began a programme of residency in 2014, bringing on board specialists to help deliver its charitable aims and specific geographic output.
 The positions are all voluntary.

 Explorers-In-Residence

 The first Explorer-in-Residence was awarded to Craig Mathieson, a record-breaking Scottish explorer who established the Polar Academy in 2013, a charity which takes young adults to polar regions in order to improve their confidence.
 More recently, husband and wife team Luke and Hazel Robertson were the second recipients of the title.
 As part of their work with the RSGS, the pair travelled to Alaska in 2017 in an attempt to be the first to trek south to north across the country.
-Unfortunately, the trip ended abruptly just short of the finish line as climate change induced melting of permafrost halted their progress onward.
+The trip ended abruptly just short of the finish line as climate change induced melting of permafrost halted their progress onward.

 Writers-In-Residence

 The first Writer-in-Residence was held by poet and author Hazel Buchan Cameron.
 During her tenure, she worked with young writers to produce creative writing pieces inspired by the RSGS collections.
 This culminated in an exhibition at Perth Museum in late 2014.
 The second recipient of the title was Jo Woolf who has brought the stories from RSGS history to life, most notably through the publication of her debut book, The Great Horizon.
 Published by Sandstone Press in 2017, this book features 50 inspiring stories from some of the most remarkable explorers, scientists and visionaries who have ever lived, all of whom have a connection to the Society.
 Woolf was awarded an Honorary Fellowship of the Society in 2018.